ml-explore/mlx/README.md

 ## Installation

 MLX is available on [PyPi](https://pypi.org/project/mlx/).
-To install the Python API run:
+To install the Python API, run:

 ```
 pip install mlx